php/policies/feature-proposals.rst

 participants.
 After a period of 3 months without any email in the official discussion thread, the discussion MUST be restarted with a cooldown period of 2 weeks (336 hours).

-This does not preclude discussion on the merits on any idea or proposal on the list without formally submitting it as a proposal, but the cooldown period is measured only since the formal discussion announcement as described above.

 **************
  Voting Phase